Mousemaster12/TheraMusic/README.md

 ## Notes

-  Ensure that the local server is running and accessible at http://localhost:3000.
+  Ensure that the local gcui-art/suno-api server is running and accessible at http://localhost:3000.
   Cloudflare AI authentication details (ID and KEY) must be provided for accessing the Cloudflare AI model.
   The generated prompt should be therapeutic, optimistic, and relevant to the user's input.
   The script waits for the audio to be generated and streamed before displaying the audio URLs.

-Author

-    [Your Name/Contact Information]